anbergman/rspt-extractor/README.md

 - `jfile.tensor`: Full tensor containing Jij, DMI, and SAI for all interactions.

 All files follows the conventions for `UppASD` inputs.

+## POSCAR notes

+- The generated `POSCAR` follows the convention of the RSPt input files, with the difference that the length unit of choice is Å.
+- Atomic positions are written in `Direct` (fractional) coordinates by default.
+- The element/species line in the POSCAR is populated from the SCF species information when available; otherwise a generic label `X` is used.